-Last week a new menswear coffee-table book was released, “Icons of Men’s Style” by Josh Sims, a UK-based fashion writer.
-The icons in question are not men but clothing items, and include such trad staples as khakis, buttondown shirts, tweed jackets and sack suits.
+In 2011 Josh Sims released a coffee-table book entitled “Icons of Men’s Style.”
+The icons in question are not well dressed men but rather clothing items, and include such trad staples as khakis, buttondown shirts, tweed jackets and sack suits.
+The section on shoes includes some interesting facts about penny and tassel loafers:

 The origins of the modern loafer are as much in accident as in intent.
 American shoe manufacturers were looking for a style that would be definitively their own, rather than effectively an import from the famed English shoemaking towns in Northamptonshire.
 It came during the 1930s when New Hampshire-based Spaulding marketed a soft, slip-on style of shoe it called the loafer, with everything the name implied of comfort and leisure.